paketo-buildpacks/rfcs/README.md

 Once a pull request is opened, the RFC is now in development and the following will happen:

-- It will be labeled as general or specific to a language team.
+- It will be labeled as general or specific to a set of teams.
 - Voting members are defined as follows:
-- If the RFC fits into a single language team, voting members are Core Team Members + Maintainers who are part of the effected language team
+	- If the RFC effects a single team, voting members are Steering Committee Members + Maintainers who are part of the effected team
-- If the RFC fits into a multiple language team, voting members are Core Team Members + Maintainers who are part of the effected language teams
+	- If the RFC effects multiple teams, voting members are Steering Committee Members + Maintainers who are part of the effected teams.
-- IF the RFC effects all language teams, voting members are Core Team Members + All Maintainers
+	- IF the RFC effects all teams, voting members are Steering Committee Members + All Maintainers

+	The effect of an RFC referenced above can be defined as follows:

+	- Changes inside a repo a team owns effect that team
+	- If changes are proposed against a tool or utility, teams that use that utility are effected.
+	- Changes to any specification that apply to a repo effect all teams that use or maintain that repo.

 - The community will discuss as much as possible in the RFC pull request directly.
 All discussion should be posted on the PR thread.
 - When an RFC is deemed "ready"
 - A Voting member may propose a "motion for final comment period (FCP)" along with a disposition of the outcome (merge, close, or postpone).
 Before entering FCP, super majority of the voting members must sign off.
-- This step is taken when enough discussion of the trade-offs have taken place and the team is in a position to make a decision.
+- This step is taken when enough discussion of the trade-offs have taken place and the team(s) is in a position to make a decision.
 - The FCP will last 7 days.
-If there's unanimous agreement among the team, then the FCP can close early.
+If there's unanimous agreement among the team(s), then the FCP can close early.
 - Acceptance requires a super majority of binding votes by voting members in favor.
 The voting options are the following: Affirmative, Negative, and Abstinence.
 Non-binding votes are of course welcome.
 Super majority means 2/3 or greater.
 - If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided.
 If there are substantial new arguments, then the RFC will go back into development.